archlinuxcn/lilac/docs/cleanup.rst

   Clean up old packages inside the package repository.

   This script is at `repocleaner <https://github.com/archlinuxcn/misc_scripts/blob/master/repocleaner>`_ and should be edited before running.
-It should be run where the package repository is managed.
+It should be run with root privileges on the server where the package repository is managed.